Wintour Snowshoe is an easy, beginner snowshoe in Kananaskis Country, Alberta, Canada.

 There are sweeping views over mist trapped in the Kananaskis Valley.
-The Fisher Range of mountains is on my left and the Opal Range is on the right.
-It is a practiced art to drive safely, keep an eye out for wildlife and enjoy this spectacular scenery, all at the same time.
+The Fisher Range of mountains is on the left and the Opal Range is on the right.
+It is a practiced art to drive safely, keep an eye out for wildlife and enjoy this spectacular scenery all at the same time.
 At the winter closure gate (December 15 to June 14), near the junction of King Creek and Kananaskis Lakes Road, there are plowed spaces for parking at the gate.

 There are several artistic photographic image opportunities on the return snowshoe as the sun swings around to the west.
 There is great beauty here.
 Elevation gains and losses are subtle and sweeping bends open revised views.

-A map of the Wintour Trail Snowshoe route can be found on page 2 of the Alberta Parks Maps link.
+A map of the Wintour Trail Snowshoe route can be found on page 2 of the free Alberta Parks Snowshoe Trails Map.